While the two terms are often used interchangeably, there are a number of unique benefits and differences between scanning and digitizing.

 By helping to ensure no information is able to slip through the cracks, these automated retention tracking systems help to simplify managing record retention and to avoid any noncompliance penalties or fines.

 Join Amazon, Google, and other companies we’ve helped to find the right records scanning and digitizing options to match their paperless document management needs.

-To get started with free and no-obligation quotes on document scanning, digitizing, and other management services from nearby providers, fill out the form to the right, or just give us a call at (866) 385-3706.
+To get started with free and no-obligation quotes on document scanning, digitizing, and other management services from nearby providers, fill out the form to the right, give us a call at (866) 385-3706, or contact us directly with our live chat.
 Within minutes of receiving your request, you’ll have customized quotes from experts in your area.